- HPN – High Performance Neurofeedback

 In traditional neurofeedback, electroencephalographic measurements are taken from sensors attached to a client’s scalp.
 Those measurements are transmitted to a computer monitor, and a person is “rewarded” by results on the screen to increase or decrease certain brainwave patterns.
 A typical session takes 45 minutes to an hour, and often 40-60 sessions are required.

-A more recent form of neurofeedback, called LENS (Low Energy Neurofeedback System), is a radically different and more efficient type of neurofeedback.
-With LENS, information from sensors on the scalp is fed to a computer.
+More recent forms of neurofeedback, called HPN – High Performance Neurofeedback (HPN) and Low Energy Neurofeedback System (LENS), are radically different and more efficient type of neurofeedback.
+With HPN and LENS, information from sensors on the scalp is fed to a computer.
 Based on a person’s brainwave patterns a tiny, painless signal is sent back to the brain for just a fraction of a second.
 This signal causes a slight fluctuation in brainwaves, allowing frozen, dysfunctional brainwave patterns to free themselves, and the brain reorganizes itself.
-Unlike traditional neurofeedback, which trains the brain, LENS dis-entrains the brain, at least those parts of it that are stuck.
+Unlike traditional neurofeedback, which trains the brain, HPN and LENS dis-entrains the brain, at least those parts of it that are stuck.
 In this process the patient just has to sit still for just a few seconds.
 Initial results are usually seen within the first 4 sessions, and fewer sessions are needed.

-The exciting new technology of LENS can also effectively treat ADD/ADHD and mild to moderate traumatic brain injury.
-LENS can even help OCD and autism, because anxiety and impulse control are often accompanying problems.
+The exciting new technology of HPN and LENS can also effectively treat ADD/ADHD and mild to moderate traumatic brain injury.
+HPN and LENS can even help OCD and autism, because anxiety and impulse control are often accompanying problems.
 As those problems improve, the OCD and autism become more manageable.
-LENS is at the cutting edge of brain bases treatment technologies effective in addiction.
+HPN and LENS is at the cutting edge of brain bases treatment technologies effective in addiction.